Best Faucet-Mounted Water Filters of 2026

 The pros: Faucet-mounted water filters offer better performance and cost a little more than water filter pitchers, but they’re still relatively inexpensive (ranging from $15 to $80) compared with countertop and under-sink types.
 They don’t require countertop space or professional installation, making them initially affordable.
 To install, just unscrew the aerator on your existing tap and screw on the faucet filter.

 The cons: Faucet-mounted filter capacity is limited, so they typically don’t filter as many contaminants and gallons as most countertop and under-sink filters.
 They’re also not effective at removing bacteria or viruses.
-Their cartridges need more frequent replacement, leading to more deferred costs.
+Their cartridges require more frequent replacement, resulting in additional deferred costs.
 They can be bulky and may not fit all spouts.
 Faucet-mount water filters can also slow your water flow.

 How to Choose a Water Filter

 Not all faucet-mounted filters are the same.
-Different filters are certified to reduce different contaminants, so choose a high-capacity faucet-mount filter that reduces impurities particularly concerning to you.
+Different filters are certified to reduce various contaminants, so choose a high-capacity faucet-mount filter that specifically targets impurities most concerning to you.

-If you’re not sure what’s in your tap water, obtain a water-quality report (called a consumer confidence report, or CCR) from your local water supplier to see which contaminants need filtering.
-If you get your water from a well, you can have your water tested by an EPA-certified lab.
+If you’re unsure about the quality of your tap water, obtain a water-quality report (also known as a Consumer Confidence Report, or CCR) from your local water supplier to determine which contaminants require filtration.
+If you get your water from a well, you can have it tested by an EPA-certified lab.
 Two labs that performed well in CR’s tests were SimpleLab and WaterCheck from National Testing Laboratories.

-While shopping, don’t get duped by manufacturers’ claims that a filter was “tested to” a specific standard.
-Make sure it’s certified for removal of that contaminant by an independent certifying organization like the National Sanitation Foundation (NSF), Water Quality Association (WQA), or the International Association of Plumbing & Mechanical Officials (IAPMO).
-Products certified by these organizations are regularly monitored and subject to follow-up testing over a period of time.
+While shopping, don’t be misled by manufacturers’ claims that a filter has been “tested to” a specific standard.
+Ensure it is certified for the removal of that contaminant by an independent certifying organization, such as the National Sanitation Foundation (NSF), the Water Quality Association (WQA), or the International Association of Plumbing & Mechanical Officials (IAPMO).
+Products certified by these organizations are regularly monitored and subject to follow-up testing over a specified period.

 For more on all types of water filters, see our water filter buying guide and complete water filter ratings to help you narrow down your choices.
 In our ratings, we also note contaminants each faucet filter is certified to reduce.